 First things First - I have to take a picture.
 Why?
 Because of you - this is all possible and I want to document all the people that made this happen.
 I know it is a bit chilly so here is your chance to move around and warm-up - so for the next 10 seconds or so I need you all to wave at me on the count of three.
 1....2...3...Thanks.

 We've been at this for eight years - so I have a little bit to say:

-- - all the subsequent ASPSU leaders and Student Fee Committee Members; the amazing CREC student leaders over the years who helped us grow from five students to a staff of 13 and over 150 student employees.
+- The amazing CREC student leaders over the years who helped us grow from five students to a staff of 13 and over 150 student employees.